January 31, 2022

-A cyber attack is when an individual or an organization deliberately and maliciously attempts to breach the information system of another individual or organization.
+A cyber attack is when an individual or an organisation deliberately and maliciously attempts to breach the information system of another individual or organisation.
 While there is usually an economic goal, some recent attacks show destruction of data as a goal.

 Malicious actors often look for ransom, or other kinds of economic gain, but attacks can be perpetrated with an array of motives, including political activism purposes.

 The term “malware” encompasses various types of attacks including spyware, viruses, and worms.
 Malware uses a vulnerability to breach a network when a user clicks a “planted” dangerous link or email attachment, which is used to install malicious software inside the system.

 Malware and malicious files inside a computer system can:

 - Deny access to the critical components of the network

 - Obtain information by retrieving data from the hard drive